SAP/ui5-uiveri5/docs/issues.md

-# Installation issues
+# Installation Issues

-## npm show errors mentioning node-gyp and PYTHON but tool is installed
+## npm shows errors mentioning node-gyp and PYTHON but tool is installed
 ### Short:
-If overall installation status is success, you could safely ignore them.
+If overall installation status is successful, you can safely ignore them.
 ### Long:
-uiveri5 depends on some modules that themselves depend on native code like bufferutils.
+UIVeri5 depends on some modules that themselves depend on native code-like BufferUtils.
-During installation npm calls node-gyp that tries to build the native code to executable.
-But this usually fails because build tools line python and VC++ are not installed.
-Anyway, the native code is only optional and is used to speedup the execution and all the relevant modules have pure js implementations.
-Thats why the overall installation succeeds and uiveri5 works fine.
+During installation, npm calls node-gyp while it tries to build the native code to executable.
+This usually fails because build tools line python and VC++ are not installed.
+Anyway, the native code is only optional and is used to speed up the execution and all the relevant modules have pure js implementations.
+That's why the overall installation succeeds and UIVeri5 works fine.

-## npm show errors mentioning node-gyp and PYTHON, tool is not installed
+## npm shows errors mentioning node-gyp and PYTHON, tool is not installed
 Some versions of npm have issues with failures in optional dependencies.
-So you could retry the installation with '--no-optional' argument.
+So you could retry the installation by using the '--no-optional' argument.

 ## npm shows error mentioning "code ECONNRESET"
-If your have a proxy configuration but the proxy is not working for internet access you could get a network error similar to: "network tunneling socket could not be established, cause=connect ECONNREFUSED <ip>:<port>
+If you have a proxy configuration but the proxy is not working for internet access you could get a network error similar to: "network tunneling socket could not be established, cause=connect ECONNREFUSED <ip>:<port>
 where <ip> and <port> are the ones of your proxy.
 To solve it, just remove your proxy settings.
 ``` Windows